hazelcast/fraud-detection-python/README.md

 Broadly speaking, The real-time inference pipeline orchestrates the execution of the following steps:
 * **Ingest** - transactions are retrieved from a Kafka topic.
 Using Hazelcast stream processing primitives, we calculate  "transactions in the last 24 hours", "amount spent in previous 24 hours", transactions in the last 7 days".
 The values are calculated in real-time as trasactions arrive in Hazelcast.
 * **Enrich** - Using credit card number and merchant code on the incoming transaction, it looks up data in already in Hazelcast about the "customer" and "merchant".
-* **Transform** - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored (which is available on the "customer" map).
-Prepare a Fraud Detection Request (in JSON format) combining all of the information required by the Fraud scoring model.
+* **Transform** - Prepare a Fraud Detection Request (in JSON format) combining all of the information required by the Fraud scoring model.
-* **Predict** - Runs a LightGBM model to get a Fraud Prediction for the transaction
+* **Predict** - Executes a LightGBM model to get a Fraud Prediction for the transaction
 * **Act** - Stores the transaction and fraud probability in the `predictionResult` MAP (Hazelcast in-memory data store) for real-time fraud analytics.